- Gender, age, and activity level affect your recommended daily calorie intake.

-How do you know if you’re eating too much or too little?
+One of the keys to losing weight is consuming fewer calories than you burn.
+But how do you know if you’re eating too much or too little?

-If you want to lose weight, the answer is simple (at least in theory).
+If you want to lose weight, the answer is simple, at least in theory.
 You must eat fewer calories than you use each day.

 Rapid weight loss can also cause gallstones.
 The risk is especially high for women.

 To make sure you aren’t inadvertently eating something high in calories, check the nutrition label on the back of the packaging.
-Pay attention to the serving size!
+Pay attention to the serving size.

-Also, avoid eating foods that contain a lot of “empty calories.”
+Avoid eating foods that contain a lot of “empty calories.”
 These are typically foods that are high in fat and sugars, but contain little to no other nutrients.
 Check out these tips from the USDA to learn more about empty calories.

 When you eat out at a restaurant, ask for nutrition and calorie information about the food on the menu.
 And remember, you don’t have to finish everything on your plate.
 You can always take leftovers home to munch on later.

-- suppress your immune system
+- suppressing your immune system

-- slow down your metabolism
+- slowing down your metabolism

-- cause dehydration
+- causing dehydration

-- lead to permanent heart problems, if done repeatedly
+- permanent heart problems, if done repeatedly

 Cleanses can also be dangerous if done for a prolonged time, say longer than three to five days.
 These are often liquid-based diets.
 For example, people on the Master Cleanse consume nothing but a mixture of the following elements for several days: